-The Alaska Municipal League is working on behalf of the Alaska Department of Environmental Conservation to complete sustainable energy planning for the Climate Pollution Reduction Grants (CPRG) program.
-This effort looks to identify policies, programs, and projects (measures) that reduce greenhouse gas emissions while helping Alaska communities achieve benefits like energy cost reductions, quality of life, and energy independence.
-By working with the CPRG program, AML can help provide easier access to federal funds for the energy needs that Alaska communities have, both in the near and long-term via planning that complements energy project development work being conducted by AML and other partners around the state.
+The Alaska Municipal League is working on behalf of the Alaska Department of Environmental Conservation (DEC) to complete the tasks identified in the Climate Pollution Reduction Grants (CPRG) program.
+In December 2025 AML and DEC submitted Alaska’s Comprehensive Sustainable Energy Action Plan (CSEAP) to the EPA.
+This effort identified policies, programs, and projects (measures) that reduce greenhouse gas emissions while helping Alaska communities achieve benefits like energy cost reductions, quality of life, and energy independence.
+By working with the CPRG program, AML can help provide easier access to federal funds for the energy needs that Alaska communities have, both in the near- and long-term via planning that complements energy project development work being conducted by AML and other partners around the state.

 Key Objectives

-CPRG planning works with state agencies, tribes, and local governments to look across all emissions sectors (buildings, electric generation, transportation, land use, and industrial) for opportunities to reduce emissions while providing community benefits.
+The CSEAP development included collaboration with state agencies, tribes, and local governments to address all emissions sectors (buildings, electric generation, transportation, land use, and industrial) to identify opportunities to reduce emissions while providing community benefits.
+The next phase of the project is to track and support the recommendations made in the report.

 Enhance Energy Security and Sustainability: